Affordable aids

 If your insurance covers hearing aids, be sure to ask whether they will accept out-of-network care providers.
 If they do, you could reach out to different hearing clinics to compare prices.
 Often, hearing care clinics can offer you a better deal than your insurance’s third-party care provider.

-3. Buy a lower-end or basic model from a local provider
+2. Buy a lower-end or basic technology model from a local provider

 Depending on your type of hearing loss, you may not need the most advanced technology level—or want to pay for it!
 For most hearing losses, a well-fitted basic hearing aid will give you all (or most) of the benefits of better hearing while not breaking the bank.
 In fact, a study by the late-great audiologist-researcher Robyn Cox, PhD, showed that a quality economy-level hearing aid could attain very similar outcomes to a premium-level hearing aid—if it's fit by a professional who knows what they're doing and uses clinical best practices.

 Ask your hearing care provider if you really need the additional features of more advanced and expensive models.
-For example, will you stream audio from your phone to your hearing aids, do you need a tinnitus program, or would a rechargeable device make your life a lot easier?
+For example, will you stream audio from your phone to your hearing aids, do you need a tinnitus program, or would a rechargeable device really make your life that much easier?
 If the answer is no, you might do fine with a simpler model.

-Because most hearing care practices now have to compete with the likes of Costco and Sam's Club (see below), it's becoming fairly common for them to offer hearing aids for around $1500 a pair—if you insist on their lowest-priced aid (and if that hearing aid is suitable for your hearing needs).
+Because most hearing care practices now have to compete with the likes of Costco and Sam's Club (see below), it's becoming fairly common for them to offer hearing aids for around $1,500 a pair—if you insist on their lowest-technology level aid (and if that hearing aid is suitable for your hearing needs).

 Another way to reduce the upfront cost is to purchase hearing aids independently of additional services.
-Here's a little known fact about hearing healthcare (and much of healthcare in general): if you have a relatively simple problem that requires only a couple of office visits, you'll still pay about the same as a person with a complex problem who requires many visits.
+Here's a little-known fact about hearing healthcare (and much of healthcare in general): if you have a relatively simple problem that requires only a couple of office visits, you'll still pay about the same as a person with a complex problem who requires double the number of visits.
 We can debate the merits or fairness of this, but in most hearing care practices, you'll pay the same as everyone else for services—no matter how many appointments you require.

 Recognizing this, it's becoming increasingly common for clinics to unbundle their prices, so you can purchase a hearing aid and pay separately for the services—such as a hearing test, real-ear measurement, device programming, orientation, replacement parts, and maintenance—as you go.